 Facial Coverings

-Effective July 27, 2020 and continuing until recinded or modified by executive order, all students in grades 3-12 regardless of age, all faculty, all staff, all vendors, all contractors, all volunteers, and all visitors are required to wear a face covering or a face shield while physically present in any building, facility or grounds at all times unless otherwise exempted by law.
+Effective July 27, 2020 and continuing until rescinded or modified by executive order, all students in grades 3-12 regardless of age, all faculty, all staff, all vendors, all contractors, all volunteers, and all visitors are required to wear a face covering or a face shield while physically present in any building, facility or grounds at all times unless otherwise exempted by law.

 All persons (students/teachers/staff/visitors/service personnel) must wear facial coverings or face shields that cover both the nose and mouth.
 Students will be provided with a cloth face mask to wear during the day, will leave it in the provided laundry bin on their way out, and the masks will be washed and ready for the following day.
 (Students may bring their own mask provided it is appropriate for school and follows dress code guidelines.)
 Visitors who enter the building will be provided a disposable face mask which they will wear at all times.